-2.1.2.
-Data and caps
+2.1.2 Data and Caps

 This tier included topics such as the per claim limit (State Accident Limit), multiple claim limit, exclusions of catastrophic losses, maximum mod cap, 70% medical only exclusion, experience period, and special state and class exceptions to standard calculations.
 These features of the plan are less geared toward statistical or performance optimization but are selected with regard to practical considerations and buffering the impact of the mod in special cases for individual risks (as shown in Figure 6).
 For example, 70% of medical only losses are excluded from the mod calculation to remove the potential incentive for employers to not report small medical only claims.
+Figure 6 shows some examples of the impact of the maximum mod cap and the State Accident Limit on the mod at the individual risk level.